xklapal2/EnglishTerminology/2 Databases.md

 To efficiently manage the e-shop’s data, the database will be structured around key entities, with relationships defined between them.
 The core entities are:

-- **Product**: Attributes include product name, description, category, brand, price, stock levels, and features.
-It ensures that all product details are easily accessible for catalog management and inventory tracking.
+- **Product**: It ensures that all product details are easily accessible for catalog management and inventory tracking.
-- **Customer**: Attributes include customer ID, name, email, password, shipping address, and order history.
-These details support personalization, secure user authentication, and order processing.
+- **Customer**: These details support personalization, secure user authentication, and order processing.
-- **Order**: Attributes include order ID, customer ID (linking to the customer table), order date, total amount, payment status, and shipment details.
-This entity tracks purchases and links each order to the relevant customer and product(s).
+- **Order**: This entity tracks purchases and links each order to the relevant customer and product(s).

 These entities will be linked using **foreign key relationships** to maintain data integrity, ensuring that each order, customer, and product is correctly associated with relevant records across the database.
 For example, each **Order** will reference both the **Customer** who placed it and the **Products** it includes.